FINRA Rule 2111: The Suitability Framework

 • The three suitability obligations are cumulative, not alternative.
 A recommendation that passes reasonable-basis but fails customer-specific (bad match for the customer's profile) is still unsuitable.
 A recommendation that passes customer-specific but fails quantitative (too many trades in the account) is still unsuitable.

-How is each FINRA Rule 2111 suitability obligation satisfied?
+How is each suitability obligation satisfied?

-Rule 2111.05 breaks down the components of each obligation.
+The suitability rule's commentary breaks down the components of each obligation.

 Reasonable-Basis